Introduction

 II. obtain professional dental services as required, and

-4. For the purposes of subsection (3), “dental health care professional” means a person who is a member of
+III. follow a recommendation or order for dental treatment made by a dental health care professional. - For the purposes of subsection (3), “dental health care professional” means a person who is a member of

 A) the College of Dental Surgeons of British Columbia,